 A written record of disciplinary hearing proceedings, determination, and appeal, if any, will be made and kept on file in the Academic Dean’s Office.

 It is the intention of this policy to encourage and facilitate resolution of a grievance that a student may have with a faculty member, supervisor, administrator, member of the staff, or another student.
 The desire is to resolve the grievance in the early stages of the procedure.
 However, the procedure does provide for full mediation in a fair, equitable and timely manner.
+Please note that the Student Grievance Policy does not apply to the resolution of matters related to sexual misconduct or harassment.
+Please see the Sexual Harassment Policy for more information.

 A student who believes he or she has a legitimate grievance should meet promptly with the person immediately involved (i.e. the faculty member, administrator, supervisor or member of the staff with whom the student has an issue).
 Should the student not be comfortable with initiating such a meeting on her or his own, the Academic Dean is available, on a strictly confidential basis, to assist the student.
 The procedure is concluded if an acceptable solution is reached between the student and the other party.
 Should either person wish written documentation of the resolution, the two parties shall write such and each person will sign, date and retain a copy.